Data Residency for SharePoint Online and OneDrive for Business

 Management of the Multi-Geo feature is available through the SharePoint admin center.

 When a user creates a SharePoint group-connected site in a multi-geo environment, their PDL is used to determine the Macro Region Geography or Local Region Geography location where the site and its associated Group mailbox are created.
-(If the user's PDL value hasn't been set, or has been set to Macro Region Geography or Local Region Geography location that hasn't been configured as a Satellite Geography location, then the site and mailbox are created in the Primary Provisioned Geography.)
+(If the user's PDL value isn't set, or is set to Macro Region Geography or Local Region Geography location that isn't configured as a Satellite Geography location, then the site and mailbox are created in the Primary Provisioned Geography.)

-Microsoft 365 services other than Exchange, OneDrive, SharePoint, and Teams are not available with Multi-Geo.
-However, Microsoft 365 Groups that are created by these services will be configured with the PDL of the creator and their Exchange Group mailbox, SharePoint site are provisioned in the corresponding Macro Region Geography or Local Region Geography.
+Microsoft 365 services other than Exchange, OneDrive, SharePoint, and Teams aren't available with Multi-Geo.
+However, Microsoft 365 Groups that are created by these services are configured with the PDL of the creator and their Exchange Group mailbox, SharePoint site are provisioned in the corresponding Macro Region Geography or Local Region Geography.

 Managing the Multi-Geo environment